SENC/myRobot/README.md

 **Virtual Robot in Gazebo world**

-This project is to Create a simulation world for Robots including models, World, Plugin for messgae communciation  using Gazebo
+This project is first step to Create a Robot in a  simulation world  including models, World, Plugin for messgae communciation  using Gazebo

 Base work: